rucio/documentation/README.md

 There are 2 branches in this repository:

 - main: Containing the build files for Docusaurus
-- gh-pages: Hosting the website
+- gh-pages: Hosting the website available at [https://rucio.cern.ch/documentation](https://rucio.cern.ch/documentation)

-The current solution for Rucio's documentation aims to:

-- Introduce MDX support (in v2)
-- Introduce translation support

-Should you wish to make any change to this repository, please read through the [Contributing Guide](http://rucio.cern.ch/documentation/docs/Contributing)